 When: Annually, September – November, 2014 Competition date- Saturday, November 15, 2014

 Cost: Attendance at the tournament is free to the public; school teams must pay a registration fee, purchase a robot, and buy each year's playing field of missions.
 There is also a standard fee for tournament participation.

-Contact: Dartmouth students interested in mentoring a FIRST LEGO League team and schools who would like to participate in the Dartmouth LEGO Leagues should contact Kelly Mallery , 425-220-8169 or Dartmouth LEGO League.
+Contact: Dartmouth students interested in mentoring a FIRST LEGO League team and schools who would like to participate in the Dartmouth LEGO Leagues should contact Kelly Randall , 425-220-8169 or Dartmouth LEGO League.

 The Dartmouth Department of Mathematics will host a Sonia Kovalevsky Math Day.
 This is a program of hands-on workshops and talks for middle and high school female students and their teachers, both women and men.
 The purpose of the day is to encourage young women to continue their study of mathematics and to assist the teachers of female mathematics students.

 Free and Fun!
 Continental Breakfast and Lunch will be provided.